Travel Guide South Africa

 South Africa shares borders with Botswana, Zimbabwe, Mozambique, Swaziland and Namibia.
 Inside of the South African territory is the Kingdom of Lesotho.
 The west coast borders on the Atlantic Ocean, the east coast is located on the Indian Ocean.

 The country can be divided into three different areas: the coastal areas, the threshold site and the highlands.
 The threshold site is dominated by the famous Drakensberg Mountains, which are the origin of most South African rivers.
 Ornaje River, South Africa’s longest river flows other than other rivers into the Atlantic Ocean.
 The major part of other rivers ends in the Indian Ocean in the east.
-The second most important river is called Limpopo which is the natural border with Botswana, Zimbabwe and Mozambique.
+The second most important river is called Limpopo which is the natural border with Botswana target, Zimbabwe and Mozambique.

 The central highlands shade into the Kalahari basin in the Northwest, which reaches to the northwestern part of Bloemfontein.
 The highlands can be characterized by the central plateau, which is called “Highveld” in Afrikaans.